- Can brain and spinal cord tumors in children be found early?

 The fluid is looked at under a microscope for cancer cells.
 The CSF can also be tested for certain substances released by some germ cell tumors.

 Lumbar punctures are often used if a tumor has already been diagnosed as a type (such as a medulloblastoma) that can commonly spread through the CSF.
-Information from the spinal tap can influence how treatment is delivered.
+Information from the spinal tap can influence treatment.

 Bone marrow aspiration and biopsy

-Because some tumors (especially medulloblastomas) can spread beyond the nervous system, in some instances the doctor may recommend looking at cells in your child’s bone marrow to see if tumor cells have spread there.
+Because some tumors (especially medulloblastomas) can spread beyond the nervous system, in some instances the doctor may recommend looking at cells in your child’s bone marrow (the soft, inner part of certain bones) to see if tumor cells have spread there.

 The bone marrow aspiration and biopsy are often done at the same time.
-The samples are usually taken from the back of the pelvic (hip) bone, but in some cases they may be taken from the sternum (breastbone) or other bones.
+The samples are usually taken from the back of the pelvic (hip) bone, but in some cases they may be taken from other bones.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 Once the biopsy is done, pressure is applied to the site to help stop any bleeding

 The specimens are then looked at under a microscope for tumor cells.